unosquare/swan/README.md

     }
 ```

 When a program is executed using a command line shell, the OS usually allows passing aditional information provided along the program name.
-For instance `example.exe -u user` will execute `example.exe` and the additional text will be passed to it, making the additional arguments accesible to the program using the `args` parameter in the *main* method.
+For instance `example.exe -u user` will execute `example.exe` and the additional text will be passed to it, making the additional arguments accesible to the program using the `args` parameter in the *Main* method.

 ```csharp
 // the variable args contains all the additional information(arguments)